kids take charge sm

 www.sdyouth.org

-With many locations throughout the county, the Boys and Girls Clubs offer a variety of leadership development and service programs for youth.
-For example, the Torch Clubs are small-group leadership clubs for boys and girls ages 11–13.
-Keystone Clubs are for teens ages 14–18 with activities involving community service, character development, education, career exploration, unity, free enterprise and social recreation.
+The Boys and Girls Clubs of Greater San Diego offer a variety of leadership development and service programs for local youth.
+These programs include: Torch Clubs, small-group leadership clubs for pre-teens ages 11–13, Keystone Clubs for teens ages 14–18 interested in community service, character development, career exploration and more and Passport to Manhood for boys ages 11-14.

 4-H Youth Development

-University of California Cooperative Extension, San Diego County
+University of California Agriculture and Natural Resources, San Diego County

-One of the defining goals of the 4-H program is to help young people develop leadership and be of service to others.
-Kids ages 5–19 can participate in local clubs, countywide special interest projects or curriculum enrichment programs through a cooperative effort of the U.S. Department of Agriculture, federal, state and local governments, state land-grant universities and volunteers.
+One of the defining goals of 4-H is to encourage young people to develop leadership and be of service to others.
+Kids ages 5–19 participate in local clubs, countywide special interest projects or curriculum enrichment programs through a cooperative effort of the U.S. Department of Agriculture, federal, state and local governments, state land-grant universities and volunteers.
 The largest youth program in the United States, 4-H Youth Development is a federal program that is implemented within the state by the University of California Cooperative Extension.

 Girl Scouts